jdferreira/auto-crud/notes.md

 - [ ] On factories, the full_model state should generate foreign models also in the full_model state

-- [ ] Requests with time columns containing the value '25:00:00' are somehow being accepted...
+- [ ] Requests with time columns containing the value '25:00:00' are somehow being accepted.
+Why?

 - [x] Column fakers for types other than string or text should not use custom faker methods, but always the one for that type

+- [ ] In the migration generator, foreign key columns cannot have a default value.
+This should be an error when reading the database.